Nursing, M.S.N.

 Advance your nursing skills to keep pace with the changing demands of health care.

 Earn your M.S.N. and become a nurse leader equipped to guide nursing care and improve patient outcomes.
-Gain a foundation in theory, health care policy and research through this 33-credit program.
+Gain a foundation in theory, health care policy and research.
 Work with inspiring mentors to solve real-world challenges in health care.

 Expand your job mobility, professional network and opportunities for higher earnings.
 Choose from tracks in: